Fustat: Destruction and decline

 After the destruction of Fustat, the Syrian forces arrived and successfully repelled Amalric's forces.
 Then with the Christians gone, the Syrians were able to conquer Egypt themselves.
 The untrustworthy Shawar was put to death, and the reign of the Fatimids was effectively over.
 The Syrian general Shirkuh was placed in power, but died due to ill health just a few months later, after which his nephew Saladin became vizier of Egypt on March 2, 1169, launching the Ayyubid dynasty.

 With Fustat no more than a dying suburb, the center of government moved permanently to nearby Cairo.
 Saladin later attempted to unite Cairo and Fustat into one city by enclosing them in massive walls, although this proved to be largely unsuccessful.

 In 1166 Maimonides went to Egypt and settled in Fustat, where he gained much renown as a physician, practising in the family of Saladin and in that of his vizier Ḳaḍi al-Faḍil al-Baisami, and Saladin's successors.
 The title Ra'is al-Umma or al-Millah (Head of the Nation or of the Faith), was bestowed upon him.
 In Fustat, he wrote his Mishneh Torah (1180) and The Guide for the Perplexed.
 Some of his writings were later discovered among the manuscript fragments in the geniza (storeroom) of the Ben Ezra Synagogue, located in Fustat.

 While the Mamluks were in power from the 13th century to the 16th century, the area of Fustat was used as a rubbish dump, though it still maintained a population of thousands, with the primary crafts being those of pottery and trash-collecting.
-The layers of garbage accumulated over hundreds of years, and gradually the population decreased, leaving what had once been a thriving city as an effective wasteland.
+The layers of garbage accumulated over hundreds of years, and gradually the population decreased, leaving what had once been a thriving city a wasteland.